moogacs/docs.buf.build/docs/breaking/configuration.md

 rules are generally meant to work in unison to detect a category of breaking change, as opposed to merely being independent rules.

-Usually, you will use one of the following values for `use`:
+You should usually choose one of the following values for `use`:

-- `[FILE]` which will enforce that generated stubs do not break on a per-file basis.
+- `[FILE]` enforces that generated stubs do not break on a per-file basis.
-- `[PACKAGE]` which will enforce that generated stubs do not break on a per-package basis.
+- `[PACKAGE]` enforces that generated stubs do not break on a per-package basis.
-- `[WIRE]` which will enforce that wire compatibility is not broken.
+- `[WIRE]` enforces that wire compatibility is not broken.
-- `[WIRE_JSON]` which will enforce that wire and JSON wire compatibility are not broken.
+- `[WIRE_JSON]` enforces that wire and JSON wire compatibility are not broken.

 See the [overview](overview.md) for a longer description of the purpose of each category.